in28minutes/in28minutes.github.io/_posts/2017-12-20-spring-boot-application-configuration-profiles.md

 basic.number= 100
 ```

-We would want to customize the application.properties for dev profile.
+We would want to customize the application.properties for DEV profile.
 We would need to create a file with name application-dev.properties and override the properties that we would want to customize.

 application-dev.properties
 ```